niooii/osu/stuff/stuff.md

 Then the models would compete - the generator would try to fool the discriminator, and the discriminator has to learn which replays are human-like and which ones aren't.

-The intended result is that we get a generator that is very good at detecting fake plays, but a generator that is _even better_ at fooling it, thus generating clean, human-like play data.
+The intended result is that we get a discriminator that is very good at detecting fake plays, but a generator that is _even better_ at fooling it, thus generating clean, human-like play data.

 Except my discriminator couldn't really learn to distinguish between fake/real data.